 Droopy Fiddle Leaf Fig Leaves – 7 Causes and Solutions

 Fiddle fig trees are some of the most popular plants to grow.
-They grace the living rooms, bedrooms and other living spaces with their magnificent and vibrant dark green leaves.
+They grace the living rooms, bedrooms and other living spaces with their magnificent and vibrant dark green leaves, which qualify them to be in our list of outdoor and indoor large leaf plants.

 This tropical plant can thrive as a tree or a houseplant.
 It derived its name from the fact that its leaves have the shape of a fiddle.